sh123/esp32_loraprs/README.md

   - **About 13 km** when server is 30m above the ground and client is at some higher point ~40m above the ground with rubber duck antenna
   - **About 17km** maximum (non-reliable) between base and mobile station with antenna on the car roof
 - Signal levels
-  - Successful decodes down to **-17.5dB** below the noise floor when using compressed APRS coordinates
+  - Successful decodes down to **-17.5dB** below the noise floor when using compressed APRS coordinates (smaller packets, about 50 bytes)
+- Polarization
+  - Using horizontal polarization improves successful decoding probability in the city environment